(No ratings)

 Sleep studies are essential to helping patients receive accurate sleep disorder diagnoses and proper treatment.
 A sleep study can be the first step towards higher quality sleep and physical health.

 Dr. Mandeep Rana, MD graduated from Sardar Patel University.
 She completed residency at Boston Medical Center.
-She is certified by the Board Certification: AB Psychiatry & Neurology - w/ Spec Qual in Child Neurology and has a state license in Massachusetts.
+She has a state license in Massachusetts.

 Medical School: Sardar Patel University